 - Use headings to signpost important information

-Structuring your copy like this is a good way to make content more accessible, and make it look good on-page.
+Structuring your copy like this is a good way to create accessible web content, and it also makes it look good on-page.
 Not to mention, attention spans are short on the internet – according to Time, more than half of users will spend just 15 seconds or less on a page.

-An example of content that’s less accessible and user-friendly.
+The above is an example of content that’s less accessible and user-friendly.

-A more interesting, user-friendly layout.
+This is an example of a more interesting, user-friendly layout.

 If you’re an SEO writer working in a CMS, it’s important to optimise your ALT tags and CTAs to improve CTRs so you can rank higher on SERPs.

-On the other hand, what you might regard as common slang (‘we lowkey love this’ or ‘this is so extra’) might confuse an older reader, or anyone that’s not constantly up to date on the latest Twitter memes.
+On the other hand, what you might regard as common slang (‘we lowkey love this’ or ‘this is so extra’) might actually confuse an older reader, or anyone that’s not constantly up to date on the latest Twitter memes.

 Save the fancy words and say what you mean.
-Sometimes you do need a synonym to break up your copy, but don’t just go for the most fancy sounding word.
+Sometimes, you do need a synonym to break up your copy and vary the wording, but don’t go for the fanciest sounding word out there.

 Create a hierarchy

-Heading tags are hugely important for both SEO and accessible user-friendly content.
+Heading tags are hugely important for both SEO and accessibility, making for good, user-friendly content.
 They tell search engines what a page is about, and what information is important in your content, and they also do the same for your readers.